FreshPrinceofProgramming/freshprinceofprogramming.github.io/_posts/2020-11-28-Hacking-Wifi.md

 ### Concept

 Wifi networks are vulnerable to a variety of attacks.
-Most notably, the way in which we're going to be hacking wifi is through a semi-involved dictionary attack.
+Most notably, the way in which we're going to be hacking wifi is through a semi-involved **dictionary attack**.
 Yes, bad passwords are going to be key for this attack to work.
 If you're unsure about password security in general, please read my ["How Safe is my Password"](https://freshprinceofhacking.github.io/privacy,%20security%20&%20safety/How-Safe-Is-My-Password/) article.